-In addition to monitoring compliance, Munich Re has introduced a Group-wide system for the reporting of any legal or regulatory infringements.
+Munich Re has a Group-wide reporting system for violations of laws and rules.
 The system allows rapid reporting on infringements via the Compliance Officer to the Board of Management.
 The Compliance Officer is the contact point for all questions and assists the Board of Management in developing and implementing organisational measures.
 Employees have the opportunity to report incidents directly to the Compliance Officer or Group Audit.
 To strengthen the compliance system further, an independent, external » ombudsman has been appointed.

-An independent compliance has been set up by the primary insurer, with Stefanie Held – attorney and acknowledged expert – holding the position of Chief Compliance Officer since January 2012.
-She has an exclusive and direct reporting line to Dr. Torsten Oletzky, Chairman of the Board of Management.
+The primary insurer has developed the compliance function into a separate central division reporting directly to the Chairman of the Board of Management since July 2012.
 In addition, ERGO has supplemented its compliance rules, expanded its code of conduct to include independent agents and tightened up the implementation of these rules and regulations.
-These include an extensive reporting system and clear requirements for performance premiums.
+These include an extensive reporting system and clear, transparent requirements for performance bonuses.

-The clause, which will be implemented in the purchasing guidelines further on group level through a graduated scheme formulates: “Munich Re is a member of the UN's Global Compact initiative.
+The clause, which will gradually be implemented in the contracts Group-wide, states: “Munich Re is a member of the UN Global Compact initiative.
 Munich Re has thereby committed itself to protecting human rights, preventing forced, compulsory and child labour, promoting environmental protection, and combating corruption.
 Accordingly, as a prerequisite for cooperation, Munich Re also expects its business partners to comply with the principles laid down in the UN's Global Compact.
 In the event of breaches of these principles, Munich Re reserves the right to cancel the contractual relationship by way of extraordinary termination for good cause.”